siddigss/siddigss.github.io/_pages/about.md

 <span style="font-size:0.9em;">
 I am a PostDoc at King Abdullah University of Science and Technology (KAUST) in [Stochastic Processes and Applied Statistics Research Group](https://stochproc.kaust.edu.sa/). </span>

-<span style="font-size:0.9em;">I am interested in mathematical statistics, Markov chains, Monte Carlo methods, and stochastic analysis.
-My research is focused on theoretical and applied problems associated with stochastic differential equations (SDEs) and stochastic partial differential equations (SPDEs).
-The goal is to propose and establish methods that are well-studied theoretically and provide numerical implementations that corroborate the proven theoretical findings and their efficacy.
+<span style="font-size:0.9em;">I work at the intersection of probability, analysis, and computational statistics, with a focus on stochastic modeling and simulation.
+My research revolves around stochastic differential equations (SDEs) and stochastic partial differential equations (SPDEs), where I investigate both foundational theoretical questions—such as well-posedness, path regularity, and ergodicity—and applied challenges in statistical inference, uncertainty quantification, and computation methods.
+A central aim is to develop methods that are rigorously justified and validated through robust numerical implementations.
+To this end, I leverage tools from Monte Carlo simulation, Markov chain Monte Carlo (MCMC), stochastic and functional analysis.
+Ultimately, I seek to strengthen the bridge between deep probabilistic insight and real-world modeling, especially in systems where randomness, geometry, and nonlinearity combine to produce rich and complex behaviour.
 </span>

 Education